solidsystems/wp-qr-trackr/docs/CODEGEN-REMEDIATION-TRACKING.md

 - **Solution:**
   - Refactor all conditionals to use Yoda style (constant on the left).
 - **Tracking:**
-  - [ ] All conditionals in tests use Yoda style
+  - [x] All conditionals in tests use Yoda style
-  - [ ] All conditionals in source use Yoda style
+  - [x] All conditionals in source use Yoda style

 ### 3. Inline Comments Must End in Punctuation
 - **Solution:**
   - Edit all inline comments to end with a period, exclamation mark, or question mark.
 - **Tracking:**
-  - [ ] All inline comments in tests fixed
+  - [x] All inline comments in tests fixed
-  - [ ] All inline comments in source fixed
+  - [x] All inline comments in source fixed

 ### 4. SQL Placeholders and $wpdb->prepare()
 - **Solution:**
   - All SQL queries must use placeholders and $wpdb->prepare() for user input.
   - Table names must be constructed from $wpdb->prefix and static strings only.
 - **Tracking:**
-  - [x] All source files: All queries use $wpdb->prepare() or safe static table names; no raw user input is interpolated.
-No further remediation needed.
+  - [x] All source files: All queries use $wpdb->prepare() with proper placeholders.
+Table names use {$wpdb->prefix}table_name format.
+Dynamic queries have PHPCS ignore comments with explanations.

 ### 5. Direct Database Calls Without Caching
 - **Solution:**
   - Where appropriate, wrap expensive/repeated queries with `wp_cache_get()`/`wp_cache_set()`.
 - **Tracking:**
-  - [ ] Caching reviewed for all direct DB calls
+  - [x] Caching implemented for all appropriate direct DB calls with proper cache invalidation

 ### 6. Nonce Verification and Input Sanitization
 - **Solution:**